Use an Underwater Tripod for Great Snorkeling Videos

 The camera sits lower on it than on the previous unit we tested, giving it a more stable stance.
 We will likely drill a hole in one of the legs for a lanyard loop to attach it to our snorkel belt.

-How well will this tripod work?
+How well will this new underwater tripod work?
 Find out by signing up for our monthly newsletter.

 Why not a bigger underwater tripod?
 The reason we are only interested in a mini tripod is because we know ourselves.
 If we had to haul a bigger tripod around with us, we would not take it.
 We dislike extra gear that much.
 And the action camera is not our primary camera.
 So the tripod and camera needs to be so small that it either fits in a pocket, or easily clips to our snorkel belt, and then becomes unnoticeable.
 We also like to keep our luggage lightweight.
 The other benefit of a really small tripod is that it has very little to no impact on the environment.

 You could use a bigger tripod.
 But keep in mind that if the legs extend, and it has a ball head, all of those things will take more time to adjust underwater holding your breath.
 And there will be more parts that may corrode from the saltwater.